davidhassell/cmip7repack/README.md

 DESCRIPTION
        For each netCDF-4 FILE, cmip7repack will

        — Collate  all  of the internal file metadata to a contiguous block at the start of the file.

-       — Rechunk the time coordinate variable, if it exists, to have a  sin‐ gle compressed chunk.
+       — Rechunk the time coordinate variable, if it exists, to have a single compressed chunk.

        — Rechunk the time bounds variable, if it exists,  to  have  a  single compressed chunk.

        — Rechunk  the  data  variable,  if  it exists, to have a given uncom‐ pressed chunk size.

-       All  rechunked variables are de-interlaced with the HDF5 shuffle fil‐ ter (which significantly  improves  compression)  before  being  com‐ pressed  with  zlib (see the -z option), and also have the Fletcher32 HDF5 checksum algorithm activated.
+       All rechunked variables are de-interlaced with the HDF5 shuffle filter (which significantly improves  compression)  before  being  compressed with  zlib  (see  the  -z  option),  and also have the Fletcher32 HDF5 checksum algorithm activated.

+METHOD
+       Each input FILE is analysed using h5stat and h5dump, and then repacked using h5repack.

 OPTIONS
        -d size
-              Rechunk the data variable (the variable  named  by  the  vari‐ able_id global attribute) to have the given uncompressed chunk size (in bytes).
-If -d is unset, then the chunk size  defaults to  4194304 (i.e. 4 MiB).
-The chunk shape will only be changed along the leading dimension of the  data  variable  (which  is usually the time axis).
-If, however, the original uncompressed chunk size is smaller than the new value, then the data  vari‐ able will not be rechunked.
+              Rechunk the data variable (the  variable  named  by  the  vari‐ able_id  global attribute) to have the given uncompressed chunk size in bytes.
+If -d  is  unset,  then  the  size  defaults  to 4194304  (i.e.  4  MiB).
+The size must be at least 4194304.
+The chunk shape will only ever be changed along the leading  dimen‐ sion  of  the  data  variable (which is usually the time axis), such that resulting chunk size in the output file is  as  large as possible without exceeding size.

+              If,  however, the original uncompressed chunk size in the input file is already larger than size, then the data  variable  will not be rechunked.

        -h     Display this help and exit.

        -o     Overwrite  each original file with its repacked version, if the repacking was successful.
 By default, a new file with the  suf‐ fix

        -v     Print version number and exit.

        -x     Do a dry run.
-Show the repacking command for each file, but do not run it.
+Show the h5repack commands for repacking each in‐ put  file,  but do not run them.
+This allows the commands to be edited before being run manually.
+See h5repack(1) for details.

-       -z n   Specify the zlib compression level (between 1 and  9,  default
-              4) for rechunked variables.
+       -z n   Specify the zlib compression level (between 1 and 9, default 4) for all rechunked variables.

 EXAMPLES
-       Repack a file, replacing the original file with its repacked version:
+       1. Repack a file with the default settings (which guarantees that  the repacked  files will pass the ESGF file packing checks), and replacing the original file with its repacked version.
+Note that the data  vari‐ able is rechunked to chunks of shape 37 x 144 x 192 elements.

           $ cmip7repack -o file.nc
-	 cmip7repack: Version 0.3 at /bin/cmip7repack
+          cmip7repack: Version 0.3 at /usr/bin/cmip7repack
-       cmip7repack: h5repack: Version 1.14.6 at /bin/h5repack
+          cmip7repack: h5repack: Version 1.14.6 at /usr/bin/h5repack

-       cmip7repack: date-time: Tue  4 Nov 14:58:28 GMT 2025
+          cmip7repack: date-time: Wed  5 Nov 12:06:25 GMT 2025
-       cmip7repack: preparing to repack 'file.nc'
+          cmip7repack: file: 'file.nc'
           cmip7repack: repack command: h5repack --metadata_block_size=236570  -f /time:SHUF -f /time:GZIP=4 -f /time:FLET -l /time:CHUNK=1800 -f /time_bnds:SHUF -f /time_bnds:GZIP=4 -f /time_bnds:FLET -l /time_bnds:CHUNK=1800x2 -f /pr:SHUF -f /pr:GZIP=4 -f /pr:FLET -l /pr:CHUNK=37x144x192 file.nc file.nc_cmip7repack
           cmip7repack: running repack command (may take some time ...)
-       cmip7repack: successfully created 'file.nc_cmip7repack' in 7 seconds
+          cmip7repack: successfully created 'file.nc_cmip7repack' in 5 seconds
+          cmip7repack: renamed 'file.nc_cmip7repack' -> 'file.nc'

-       cmip7repack: Total of 1 files (134892546 bytes) repacked in 7 seconds (19270363 B/s) to total size 94942759 bytes (29% smaller than input files)
+          cmip7repack: 1/1 files (134892546 bytes) repacked in 5 seconds (26978509 B/s) to total size 94942759 bytes (29% smaller than input files)
           $

+       2. Repack  a  file  using the non-default data variable chunk size of 8388608 (any size that is at least 4194304 will pass  the  appropriate ESGF  file  packing  check),  replacing  the  original  file  with its repacked version.
+Note that the data variable is rechunked  to  chunks of  shape  75  x 144 x 192 elements (compare that with the output data variable chunk shape from example 1).

+          $ cmip7repack -d 8388608 -o file.nc
+          cmip7repack: Version 0.3 at /usr/bin/cmip7repack
+          cmip7repack: h5repack: Version 1.14.6 at /usr/bin/h5repack

+          cmip7repack: date-time: Wed  5 Nov 12:07:15 GMT 2025
+          cmip7repack: file: 'file.nc'
+          cmip7repack: repack command: h5repack --metadata_block_size=236570  -f /time:SHUF -f /time:GZIP=4 -f /time:FLET -l /time:CHUNK=1800 -f /time_bnds:SHUF -f /time_bnds:GZIP=4 -f /time_bnds:FLET -l /time_bnds:CHUNK=1800x2 -f /pr:SHUF -f /pr:GZIP=4 -f /pr:FLET -l /pr:CHUNK=75x144x192 file.nc file.nc_cmip7repack
+          cmip7repack: running repack command (may take some time ...)
+          cmip7repack: successfully created 'file.nc_cmip7repack' in 5 seconds
+          cmip7repack: renamed 'file.nc_cmip7repack' -> 'file.nc'

+          cmip7repack: 1/1 files (134892546 bytes) repacked in 5 seconds (26978509 B/s) to total size 94856788 bytes (29% smaller than input files)
+          $

+       3. Get the h5repack commands that would be used for repacking each in‐ put file, but do not run them.

+          $ cmip7repack -x file.nc
+          cmip7repack: Version 0.3 at /usr/bin/cmip7repack
+          cmip7repack: h5repack: Version 1.14.6 at /usr/bin/h5repack

+          cmip7repack: date-time: Wed  5 Nov 12:08:02 GMT 2025
+          cmip7repack: file: 'file.nc'
+          cmip7repack: repack command: h5repack --metadata_block_size=236570  -f /time:SHUF -f /time:GZIP=4 -f /time:FLET -l /time:CHUNK=1800 -f /time_bnds:SHUF -f /time_bnds:GZIP=4 -f /time_bnds:FLET -l /time_bnds:CHUNK=1800x2 -f /pr:SHUF -f /pr:GZIP=4 -f /pr:FLET -l /pr:CHUNK=37x144x192 file.nc file.nc_cmip7repack
+          cmip7repack: dry-run: not repacking
+          $

+       4. Repack multiple files with one command.
+This takes the same time as repacking the files with separate commands, but  may  be  more  conve‐ nient.

+          $ cmip7repack -o file[12].nc
+          cmip7repack: Version 0.3 at /usr/bin/cmip7repack
+          cmip7repack: h5repack: Version 1.14.6 at /usr/bin/h5repack

+          cmip7repack: date-time: Wed  5 Nov 12:09:13 GMT 2025
+          cmip7repack: file: 'file1.nc'
+          cmip7repack: repack command: h5repack --metadata_block_size=236570  -f /time:SHUF -f /time:GZIP=4 -f /time:FLET -l /time:CHUNK=1800 -f /time_bnds:SHUF -f /time_bnds:GZIP=4 -f /time_bnds:FLET -l /time_bnds:CHUNK=1800x2 -f /pr:SHUF -f /pr:GZIP=4 -f /pr:FLET -l /pr:CHUNK=37x144x192 file1.nc file1.nc_cmip7repack
+          cmip7repack: running repack command (may take some time ...)
+          cmip7repack: successfully created 'file1.nc_cmip7repack' in 5 seconds
+          cmip7repack: renamed 'file1.nc_cmip7repack' -> 'file1.nc'

+          cmip7repack: date-time: Wed  5 Nov 12:09:18 GMT 2025
+          cmip7repack: file: 'file2.nc'
+          cmip7repack: repack command: h5repack --metadata_block_size=149185  -f /time:SHUF -f /time:GZIP=4 -f /time:FLET -l /time:CHUNK=708 -f /time_bnds:SHUF -f /time_bnds:GZIP=4 -f /time_bnds:FLET -l /time_bnds:CHUNK=708x2 -f /toz:SHUF -f /toz:GZIP=4 -f /toz:FLET -l /toz:CHUNK=37x144x192 file2.nc file2.nc_cmip7repack
+          cmip7repack: running repack command (may take some time ...)
+          cmip7repack: successfully created 'file2.nc_cmip7repack' in 1 seconds
+          cmip7repack: renamed 'file2.nc_cmip7repack' -> 'file2.nc'

+          cmip7repack: 2/2 files (182714276 bytes) repacked in 6 seconds (30452379 B/s) to total size 140606512 bytes (23% smaller than input files)
+          $

+       5. If  any input files failed to repack then the exit code will be 3, and the input files which failed could be found as follows:

+          $ cmip7repack -o good_file.nc bad_file.nc > logfile 2>&1
+          $ exit_code=$?
+          $ if [ $exit_code -eq 0 ]; then
+          >     echo "All files successfully repacked"
+          > elif [ $exit_code -eq 3 ]; then
+          >     grep FAILED logfile
+          > fi
+          cmip7repack: FAILED to repack bad_file.nc
+          $

+       Any input files not registering as FAILED  in  the  output  log  (i.e. good_file.nc in this example) will have been successfully repacked.

 EXIT STATUS
-       The  cmip7repack  utility  exits 0 on success, and >0 if an error oc‐ curs.
+       The  cmip7repack  utility  exits with 0 on success, and >0 if an error occurs.
+An incorrect command-line option exits with 1.
+A missing  HDF5 dependency  exits with 2.
+An h5dump failure during the repacking of an input file exits with 3 (but only  after  it  has  been  attempted  to repack all input files).

 AUTHORS
        Written by David Hassell and Ezequiel Cimadevilla.